saltstack/salt/doc/topics/tutorials/starting_states.rst

 Moving Beyond a Single SLS
 ==========================

-When setting up Salt States, more than one SLS will need to be used.
-The above examples were just in a single SLS file, but more than one SLS file can be combined to build out a State Tree.
+When setting up Salt States in a scalable manner, more than one SLS will need to be used.
+The above examples were just in a single SLS file, but two or more SLS files can be combined to build out a State Tree.
 The above example also references a file with a strange source - ``salt://apache/httpd.conf``.
 That file will need to be available as well.

-The SLS files are laid out in a directory on the Salt master.
-Files are laid out as just files.
-A SLS is just a file and files to download are just files.
+The SLS files are laid out in a directory structure on the Salt master; an SLS is just a file and files to download are just files.

 The Apache example would be laid out in the root of the Salt file server like
 this: ::